Rule Enforcing Through Ordering: Analytic Solution

 The {\it critical strategy} is

 \end{definition} We note that $t_a=1$ and $m_a=0$ $\forall a\in\agentset$ for \ifinesname{1}.
 We will show that \critstrategy is the only equilibrium of the \ifinesname{1}.
 First, we define $\alpha^{\rm crit}$ as the probability with which an agent is forced to pay $Q$ when all agents follow \critstrategy. \begin{proposition} Let $r$ be the critical position.
-Then if agents follow \critstrategy, $\forall a\in\agentset$ are forced to pay $Q$ w.p.
+Then if all agents but $a$ follow \critstrategyext{b}, and $a$ uses $\sigma^0$, then $a$ is forced to pay $Q$ w.p.